Largonarco/MedInt_F/README.md

-# Sully Interpreter AI - Frontend Client
+# MedInt - Frontend Client

 A Next.js-based frontend application for the Medical Interpreter API that facilitates real-time communication between Spanish-speaking patients and English-speaking doctors.